 So what about closer to home . . .
 How do you conduct your own life?
 Is it with or without integrity?

 Integrity can apply to all areas of our lives and is constantly affecting our reputation and success.
 All of us at some time or another has been out of integrity.
 But the question is, do we own up to it and learn from the experience or do we continue to conduct ourselves in ways we don’t like to see in others?

 It is easy to cite larger-than-life examples of lack of integrity (Enron) but what about the everyday mundane events and choices that established your level of integrity?
 Things like slacking at work and taking full pay for a half-hearted effort, skipping work, phoning in sick when you are out with your family or friends, or misrepresenting yourself to a new employer, client, or organization.
 Did you know that employee theft is one of the greatest losses to employers?

 What about promises that you make and never intend to fulfill, like telling your friend you are busy when you simply did not feel like going out that night?

 Some people think the little things (being out of integrity) don’t count!
 Oh, really!
 Integrity is an all-or-nothing way of thinking.
-Either you run your life in integrity, or you don’t.
-How you act somewhere is the way you act everywhere.
-If you are suggesting situational integrity is okay, you are saying that your values or integrity are for sale — the amount needs to be negotiated before you decide if you have integrity that day or not.
+Either you run your life in integrity or you don’t.
+How you act somewhere in the way you act everywhere.
+If you are suggesting situational integrity is okay, you are saying that your values or integrity are for sale — the amount needs to be negotiated before you decide if you have the integrity that day or not.